 This spread of possible values is what is quantified by the uncertainty.
 If BAr was defined as a random variable of the number of burned pixels within a grid cell, and for simplicity it could be assumed that BAr is normal with a mean and standard deviation, an epistemic view on probability suggests that the distribution of BAr describes the strength of belief in the value of BAr lying in a particular "bin".
 So the belief would be maximum at the mean of the distribution of BAr, but will be very weak say 3 standard deviations away from the mean.
 So in this case, the standard deviation of the distribution gives a way to calculate the interval where the true mean might be based on the observed data and choice of algorithm.
-Note that in this case the standard deviation is really contained in the shape of the distribution.
+Note that in this case the standard deviation is saying nothing about how precisely the mean can be estimated, as the information is really contained in the shape of the distribution.
 Uncertainty in the case described earlier informs the user about the sensitivity of the data to the observed fire phenomenon, the ability of the algorithm and the quality of the observations that have been used to label pixels (Lewis et al. 2017).